 - Save the changes.

-To pay for their order in installments, first-time buyers will be directed to the Afterpay website to register and provide credit card details.
+To pay for their order in instalments, first-time buyers will be directed to the Afterpay website to register and provide credit card details.
 If they’ve used Afterpay before, they must simply log in to Afterpay and complete their purchase.

 Buyers will pay the first part right at checkout and will need to pay the other three parts every 2 weeks.
 At any time, buyers can check their payment schedule in their Afterpay accounts.

-How Afterpay installments are calculated?
+How Afterpay instalments are calculated?